aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### convert_dicts filter

-convert_dicts will convert dictionary to list.

-The `arista.avd.convert_dicts` filter will convert nested dictionaries to lists of dictionaries and insert the outer dictionary keys into each list item using the primary_key `name`.
+The `arista.avd.convert_dicts` filter will convert a dictionary containing nested dictionaries to a list of dictionaries and insert the outer dictionary keys into each list item using the primary_key `name` (key name is configurable).

 This filter is intended for: